 Eyelid surgery which is known also as blepharoplasty is a type of cosmetic surgery which is done to enhance the look of tired and flabby eyes.
 It is therefore quite a common request among different plastic surgery patients.
 Other conditions that can be enhanced with cosmetic eye lid surgery includes, dark circles and wrinkled skin.
-The process involves the removal of extra bags of fat as well as skin from both the lower eyelid and the upper eyelid.
+The process involves the removal of extra bags of fat as well as skin from both the lower eyelid surgery and the upper eyelid surgery.
 Eyelid surgery will give your face a younger appearance and can give the eyes a more open and rested appearance.

 Below, are 10 essential facts you may need to become conversant with before you sort to undergo cosmetic eyelid surgery.